foundriesio/docs/source/getting-started/flash-device/index.rst

 Flashing the Image
 ------------------

-The flashing procedure is board specific and we cover separate steps in :ref:`ref-boards`.
+The flashing procedure is board specific and we cover separate steps in :ref:`ug-flashing`.
 Please refer to this section for specifics on flashing your system image using the vendor provided tools.
 See :ref:`ref-qemu` for booting Qemu images.